Ethics of eating meat: Overview of arguments for and against meat eating

 Conversations regarding the ethics of meat eating have been ongoing for thousands of years, possibly longer.
 Pythagoras, a Greek mathematician and philosopher who lived during the 6th century BC, made the case against eating animals on grounds of their having souls like humans.
 Taking an entirely different approach, Plato, an Athenian philosopher who lived during the 4th century BC, argued that meat is a luxury item that requires a lot of land to procure.
 As a result, he stated that the unmoderated consumption of meat would lead to conflict over land and, ultimately, an unsustainable society.
 Xenophon expressed similar concerns to Plato:

+Plutarch, a Middle Platonist philosopher and vegetarian, dedicated a section of his Moralia to the consumption of animals.
+He argued that flesh-eating is not a necessity but a luxury rooted in gluttony and desensitization to violence.
+He emphasized the cruelty of killing animals for pleasure, contrasting it with the simplicity and sufficiency of plant-based sustenance.
+Furthermore, Plutarch argued that, since there was a possibility that souls could migrate from human bodies to animal bodies after death, that human and animal lives should be beholden to the same standard of care:

 Rene Descartes, a 17th-century French philosopher, mathematician, and scientist, disagreed with the aforementioned stances.
 He argued that animals were not conscious.
 As a result, he asserted that there is nothing ethically wrong with consuming meat or causing animals physical pain.
 Immanuel Kant also argued that there is nothing ethically wrong with meat consumption.
 He claimed that it was personhood that distinguished humans from animals and that, since animals are not actual persons, there was nothing wrong with killing or consuming them.

 Peter Singer, a Princeton University and University of Melbourne professor and pioneer of the animal liberation movement, argues that, because non-human animals feel, they should be treated according to utilitarian ethics.
 In his ethical philosophy of what it is to be a "person", Singer ultimately argues that livestock animals feel enough to deserve better treatment than they receive.
 Singer's work has since been widely built upon by philosophers who agree and who do not.
 His essential philosophies have been largely adopted by animal rights advocates as well as by ethical vegetarians and vegans.

 Many other modern thinkers have questioned the morality not only of the double standard underlying speciesism but also the double standard underlying the fact that people support treatment of cows, pigs, and chickens in ways that they would never allow with pet dogs, cats, or birds.